-Why you'll love these Easy Mashed Potatoes!
+Why you’ll love these Sweet Potato Puree Recipe

 - Easy!
 For this recipe I just boiled the potatoes and added cinnamon sugar, butter, milk and herbs.
 Literally sooooo simple.